Charlotte Stanley, Countess of Derby

-Charlotte Stanley, Countess of Derby (December 1599 – 31 March 1664), born Charlotte de La Trémoille, is famous for her robust defence of Lathom House during the English Civil War.
+Charlotte Stanley, Countess of Derby (December 1599 – 31 March 1664), born Charlotte de La Trémoille, was a French noblewoman who was famous for her robust defence of Lathom House during the English Civil War.

 Early life

 Charlotte, born at the chateau of Thouars, Poitou, in France, was the daughter of the French nobleman Claude de La Trémoille, 2nd Duke of Thouars, and his wife, Countess Charlotte Brabantina of Nassau.
 Her maternal grandparents were William I, Prince of Orange, and Charlotte de Bourbon.

 On 26 June 1626, Charlotte married the English nobleman James Stanley, 7th Earl of Derby, and was naturalised as an English citizen by Act of Parliament in February 1629.

 Her husband was a Royalist commander in the English Civil War, later taken prisoner at Nantwich in 1651 and beheaded at Bolton.

 English Civil War

 Lady Derby was famous for her defence of Lathom House in the Siege of Lathom House by Parliamentary forces during the First English Civil War in 1644.
 During the absence of her spouse, she was left in charge of what turned out to be the last remaining Royalist stronghold in Lancashire.

 Immediately after the fall of Warrington, she was requested to acknowledge Parliament's authority and surrender her house, but she refused on the grounds that doing so would dishonour her husband.
 She offered to limit herself to defending her home and this postponed further attacks on her position.

 In February 1644, Latham House was besieged by the forces of Sir Thomas Fairfax.
 Lady Derby had fortified the castle to resist bombardment and assembled a militia of seasoned marksmen who were able to inflict significant losses by sniping.
 She expressly refused repeated offers of surrender.
 On 27 May 1644, Prince Rupert arrived with Royalist forces and the siege was broken.
 Lady Derby and her staff were evacuated to the Isle of Man.
 Lady Derby's heroic defence of Lathom House is commemorated in Letitia Elizabeth Landon's poetical illustration in Fisher's Drawing Room Scrap Book, 1833 to a portrait of Lord and Lady Derby (by William Derby after van Dyck).